Last Updated July 28, 2020

-I recently met up with my friend Tim from Points to be Made, while I was visiting my team In Portugal.
-Tim is originally from the UK, but recently completed his Ph.D. in the Netherlands.
-While there, he met his girlfriend of eight years who is originally from Taiwan.
+I recently met up with my friend Tim.
+He is originally from the UK but had just completed his Ph.D. in the Netherlands.
+While there, he met his girlfriend of two years who is originally from Taiwan.
 On her residency card, she is registered as a ”member of the family of an EU citizen.”

 Yes, I said days.

 It was remarkably easy and took less than ten minutes!
 No rental contract needed!

 Officially, to get a residence permit in Portugal, it’s enough to declare under oath that you have enough money to live there.
 When Tim told the desk clerk that he had enough money to live in the country without working there, she looked at him suspiciously and asked to see his bank account.

 And just like that, they were given non-habitual residence.